tagtree/angular/lessons/Creating a new app/background.md

 ####Creating our module
     var app = angular.module('ourApp', []);

+You can now access the module via the variable `app`.
+You could also use the module getter Syntax to retrieve the module at any time:

+####Getting our module
+    angular.module('ourApp')

+If you do not specify an array at the end angularJS will return the module instead of creating it.

 You don't strictly need to assign it to a variable, a lot of developers don't.
 It's just done this way to make the code easier to follow during this course.

 Try out the syntax for yourself.